sphinx-labs/sphinx/README.md

 ## Key Features

-Sphinx can either be used as a standalone CLI tool for deployments on a single chain, or as a DevOps platform that extends the CLI tool with additional functionality, such as one-click multi-chain deployments.
+Sphinx can either be used as a standalone CLI tool for deployments on a single chain, or as a DevOps platform that extends the CLI tool with additional functionality, such as one-click multi-chain deployments and automatic Etherscan verification.

 ### Standalone CLI
 - Define deployments in a declarative config file instead of writing deployment scripts